Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 Parallel to this software trade thrives a “hack-for-hire” ecosystem.
 Operations like Dark Basin (linked to India’s BellTroX) and campaigns run by Appin Security Group have for years targeted executives, journalists, and politicians across six continents (Scott-Railton et al., 2020).
 In essence, they are cyber mercenaries, renting out APT-level capabilities to corporations, private investigators, and states seeking deniability.

-As Florian Egloff argues through his analogy of modern ‘cyber privateering,’ states now commission private actors to conduct deniable operations, weaving a pervasive layer of conflict into the global digital mesh (Egloff, 2015).
-This shadow stratum comprises what Egloff identifies as ‘patriotic hackers,’ technology champions with mercantile entanglements, and cyber criminal elements operating with tacit state support.
+As Florian Egloff argues through his analogy of modern ‘cyber privateering’ — recalling the sixteenth-century privateers, state-sanctioned pirates granted license to raid under conditions of deniability — states now commission private actors to conduct similarly murky operations, weaving a pervasive layer of conflict into the global digital mesh (Egloff, 2015).
+These shadow players comprise what Egloff identifies as ‘patriotic hackers,’ technology champions with mercantile entanglements, and cyber criminal elements operating with tacit state support.
 His sixteenth-century analogy yields a crucial lesson: the use of non-state actors by states produces unintended consequences.
 States that cultivate deniable proxies in loosely governed space later race to build walls against the very forces those proxies have helped set in motion.

-It is here where, for example, a drive toward so-called “splinternets” takes shape.
+It is here where, for example, we can take note that a drive toward so-called “splinternets” takes shape.
 Rather than signaling the breakdown of the Internet, splinternets reflect a deliberate recasting of the global network into divergent and often incompatible stack formations.
 The term traces back to Clyde Wayne Crews’ early articulation of parallel internets as autonomous universes (Crews, 2001) and has since been developed to frame fragmentation as a strategy of regulatory and infrastructural divergence (Musiani et al., 2022).
 But splinternets are not merely about carving territory or restricting flows.
-They represent a more fundamental ambition: to harden security into the stack’s very architecture, rerouting dependencies around compromised nodes and insulating critical systems from the asymmetries of the global digital condition.
+They represent a more fundamental ambition: to harden security into [the] stacks’ and their architecture, rerouting dependencies around compromised nodes and insulating critical systems from the asymmetries of the global digital condition.
 In this sense, splinternets are less about disconnection than about selective interconnection — managing who connects to whom, on what terms, and through whose infrastructure.

 III.
 The Backdoored World

-The push toward “splinternets” and sovereign nation-state stacks is not merely a reaction to mercenary spyware or discrete episodes of intrusion.
-It is a response to something far more profound that has been boiling: the growing recognition that points of compromise are endemic to computational substrates and infrastructures themselves.
+The push toward “splinternets” and sovereign nation-state stacks is not just a response to mercenary spyware or isolated intrusions.
+It reflects a growing recognition that compromise is built into the very substrates and infrastructures of computation.
 From silicon and chiplets, through firmware and operating systems, to open-source libraries and the nebulous abstractions of cloud infrastructure — every layer of the stack now presents itself as a potential vector.
 Insecurity is the default: “Everything is backdoored.
 By Default.”13

 Yet even this push toward materialised forms of certainty or ‘interception-proofness’ does not exhaust the problem.
 Other, more persistent tensions surface beyond the level of hardware, most clearly in the internet’s enduring reliance on open-source foundations.
 Linux, an open-source operating system, powers all of the world’s supercomputers, over 96% of the top one million web servers, and the vast majority of cloud infrastructure.
 Similarly, the Linux-based Android system dominates the global mobile market.
 More than 80% of internet traffic flows through browsers built on the open-source Chromium or Firefox engines, while the open-source Signal Protocol secures the private communications of billions via WhatsApp, Messenger, and others(18) (Bogusz, 2025).